Table of Contents

 To fix that, it will require a considerable code change in NetScaler and maybe some enhancement on Citrix’ Workspace Authentication Frontend – Athena.

 As soon as I am able to publish a predictable estimated time of accomplishment, this Post gets updated.
-In the meantime you have to go with SAML for that scenario to work.
+In the meantime you have to go with SAML for that scenario to work (But make sure to prevent a possible session takeover).
 Sorry!